jwaliszko/ExpressiveAnnotations/README.md

 ```
 Terminals are expressed in quotes.
 Each nonterminal is defined by a rule in the grammar except for *int*, *float*, *bool*, *string* and *func*, which are assumed to be implicitly defined (*func* can be an enum value as well as constant, property or function name).

-Preserving the syntax defined by the grammar above, logical expressions can be built using following components:
+Logical expressions should be built according to the syntax defined by grammar, with the usage of following components:

 * binary operators: `||`, `&&`, `!`,
 * relational operators: `==`, `!=`,`<`, `<=`, `>`, `>=`,
 * arithmetic operators: `+`, `-`, `*`, `/`,
 * brackets: `(`, `)`,
-* alphanumeric characters and whitespaces with the support of `,`, `.`, `_`, `'` and `"`, used to synthesize suitable literals:
+* alphanumeric characters with the support of `,`, `.`, `_`, `'` and whitespaces, used to synthesize suitable literals:
   * null literal: `null`,
   * integer number literals, e.g. `123`,
   * real number literals, e.g. `1.5` or `-0.3e-2`,
   * boolean literals: `true` and `false`,
-  * string literals: `'in single quotes'` (internal quote escape sequence: `\'`, `\n` character represents new line no matter the platform),
+  * string literals: `'in single quotes'` (internal quote escape sequence is `\'`, character representing new line no matter the platform is `\n`),
   * func literals:
       * property names, e.g. `SomeProperty`,
 	  * constants, e.g. `SomeType.CONST`,
       * enum values, e.g. `SomeEnumType.SomeValue`,
 	  * function invocations, e.g. `SomeFunction(...)`.

-Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
+Specified expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
 A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
 Such delegate is then invoked for specified model object.
 As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.

 When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using JavaScript [`eval()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

-#####<a id="traps">Traps:</a>
+#####<a id="traps">Traps</a>

-Attention needed when coping with `null` (discrepancies between C# and JavaScript), e.g.
+Attention is needed when coping with `null` because of discrepancies between C# and JavaScript, e.g.

 * `null + "text"` - in C# `"text"`, in JS `"nulltext"`,
 * `2 * null`      - in C# `null`  , in JS `0`,
 * `null > -1`     - in C# `false` , in JS `true`,
 * and more...

-#####<a id="built-in-functions">Built-in functions:</a>
+#####<a id="built-in-functions">Built-in functions</a>

 As already noted, there is an option to reinforce expressions with functions, e.g.
 ```C#